Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

     assert isinstance(a, A)
 ```

-An error is expected, but the compiler throws the following unrelated error message: `'Name' object has no attribute 'elts'`.
+An error is expected, but the compiler throws the following unrelated error message:

+`'Name' object has no attribute 'elts'`.

 === Recommendation
 #v(5pt)
 The compiler should detect `Union`s containing only a single entry, and throw an explicit error.

 === Resolution
+#v(5pt)
 Pending

 #pagebreak()

 #v(10pt)
-== ID-206 Inconsistent treatment of duplicate entries in Union
+== ID-U206 Inconsistent Treatment of Duplicate Entries in `Union`
 #v(10pt)

 #table(